David Jones (Clwyd West MP): Early life

 As a young solicitor he had worked in Ruthin alongside future Plaid Cymru Deputy Welsh First Minister Ieuan Wyn Jones.
-He also worked in a Bangor practice led by former Labour MP for Conwy, Sir Elwyn Jones.

 Political career

 Welsh Assembly

-In 1999 he contested the seat of Conwy in the inaugural Assembly Elections.
+In 1999 he contested the seat of Conwy in the inaugural Assembly elections.
 In 2002, Jones unexpectedly became a member of the Welsh Assembly for the North Wales electoral region, filling the seat vacated by the ex-Welsh Office minister Rod Richards, who had resigned for health reasons.

 Jones made it clear from the outset that he would not seek re-election to the Assembly and stepped down at the 2003 elections.